HOW TO DYE WITH TURMERIC

 We suggest wearing rubber gloves and an apron due to avoid staining of your hands and clothes you are wearing!

-When choosing a piece of fabric or even an item of clothing to dye, try using a light and undyed fabric as it will work better.
+When choosing a piece of fabric or even an item of clothing to dye, try using light and undyed fabric as it will work better.
 You may even want to give the fabric or clothing a wash if you are buying new to remove any starch or anything else that may be present.

-This mixture makes a large amount of dye, so if you have any left over, you can pop it into a glass jar and use for another project.
-Recommended shelf life is 1-2 weeks
+This mixture makes a large amount of dye, so if you have any leftover, you can pop it into a glass jar and use for another project.
+Recommended shelf life is 1-2 weeks.

 When washing at a later date after using, be sure to wash on its own or with like colours.
-The colour will fade, as most colour does, but it holds quite well if the procedure is followed.
+The colour will fade, as the most colour does, but it holds quite well if the procedure is followed.